-- 2 This Standard shall be applied in accounting for intangible assets, except: - (a) intangible assets that are within the scope of another Standard; - (b) financial assets, as defined in IAS 32 Financial Instruments: Presentation; - (c) the recognition and measurement of exploration and evaluation assets (see IFRS 6 Exploration for and Evaluation of Mineral Resources); and - (d) expenditure on the development and extraction of minerals, oil, natural gas and similar non-regenerative resources. - 3 If another Standard prescribes the accounting for a specific type of intangible asset, an entity applies that Standard instead of this Standard.
+- 2 This Standard shall be applied in accounting for intangible assets, except: - (a) intangible assets that are within the scope of another Standard; - (b) financial assets, as defined in IAS 32 Financial Instruments: Presentation, - (c) the recognition and measurement of exploration and evaluation assets (see IFRS 6 Exploration for and Evaluation of Mineral Resources); and - (d) expenditure on the development and extraction of minerals, oil, natural gas and similar non-regenerative resources. - If another Standard prescribes the accounting for a specific type of intangible asset, an entity applies that Standard instead of this Standard.
 For example, this Standard does not apply to: - (a) intangible assets held by an entity for sale in the ordinary course of business (see IAS 2 Inventories). - (b) deferred tax assets (see IAS 12 Income Taxes). - (c) leases of intangible assets accounted for in accordance with IFRS 16 Leases. - (d) assets arising from employee benefits (see IAS 19 Employee Benefits). - (e) financial assets as defined in IAS 32.
-The recognition and measurement of some financial assets are covered by IFRS 10 Consolidated Financial Statements, IAS 27 Separate Financial Statements and IAS 28 Investments in Associates and Joint Ventures. - (f) goodwill acquired in a business combination (see IFRS 3 Business Combinations). - (g) deferred acquisition costs, and intangible assets, arising from an insurer's contractual rights under insurance contracts within the scope of IFRS 4 Insurance Contracts.
-IFRS 4 sets out specific disclosure requirements for those deferred acquisition costs but not for those intangible assets.
-Therefore, the disclosure requirements in this Standard apply to those intangible assets.
+The recognition and measurement of some financial assets are covered by IFRS 10 Consolidated Financial Statements, IAS 27 Separate Financial Statements and IAS 28 Investments in Associates and Joint Ventures. - (f) goodwill acquired in a business combination (see IFRS 3 Business Combinations). - (g) contracts within the scope of IFRS 17 Insurance Contracts and any assets for insurance acquisition cash flows as defined in IFRS 17.